magomimmo/modern-cljs/doc/tutorial-15.md

 `nil`.
 Indeed, the actual value of this `validate-shop-form` call is equal to the `{:quantity [...]}` map.

-We have to admit the failure report has to be interpreted a little bit, but after a while you can grasp it quicker.
+The failure report does require a bit of interpretation at first, but after a while you can grasp it quicker.

-Now correct the failed assertion by rolling back to the previous one and rerun the `lein test` command from the terminal to verify that all the assertions succeed.
+Now correct the failed assertion by rolling back to the previous version.
+Rerun the `lein test` command from the terminal to verify that all the assertions succeed.

-### Do not cover only the happy path
+### Do not cover only the working path

-The coded test includes only few assertions regarding the happy-path of the `validate-shopping-form` calls.
+The coded test includes only few assertions regarding the working path of the `validate-shopping-form` calls.
 Generally speaking you should cover also the *alternative/exception paths*.
 Let's add few of them in our first test.